In the hope that practicing Unitarian Universalist principles will enrich your family’s life, we make many resources available to parents.

 All volunteers in regular contact with children or youth must agree to a criminal background check.
-Contact the CYRE Director with any questions or reports through our contact form.
+Contact firstname.lastname@example.org with any questions or reports through our contact form.

 Children and youth up through 8th grade must have an on-site adult responsible for each child at all times on Sunday mornings.
 This is not a requirement for high school youth.

 We offer classes specifically aimed at parents and caregivers through our Adult Religious Education Spiritual Development (ARESD) program.
 Some classes are led by staff; others are led by lay leaders.
 In addition, Parent Discovery Circles are offered through our Family Ministry program.
 Look for offerings advertised in the Currents newsletter and on the ARESD table in Freeman Hall.